yakupgecg/JSON-File-Handler/README.md

 } jfh_json_value_t;
 ```

 jfh_valuetype can be one of 7 valuetypes:
-JFH_STR,    String (can also be bool, null or any number)
+JFH_STR,    String
 JFH_INT,    Integer
 JFH_DBL,    Double
 JFH_LIST,   Nested list
 JFH_OBJ,    Nested map
 JFH_BOOL,   Boolean
 JFH_NULL    Null (can also be strings without quotes, but it is impractical and illegal in json)

 ### Important functions